kminjoo/Making-website-using-JSP/README.md

-------------------------------Making forum (in other words, list of posts)----------------------------------------------- board.sql:
+------------------------------Making forum (in other words, list of posts)-----------------------------------------------

+2. making FORUM
+board.sql
 	* sql file for board
 	* name, email, homepage, title, content, password, date, hit

-ConnectionFactory.java:
+ConnectionFactory.java
 	* Connects to DB

-ConnectionPool.java:
+ConnectionPool.java
-	* constructor -- initializes member variables
+	1. constructor -- initializes member variables
-	* creates factory instance that connects DB
+	2. creates factory instance that connects DB
-	* add connection to vector
+	3. add connection to vector
-	* getInstance() -- return an instance of connection pool
+	4. getInstance() -- return an instance of connection pool
-	* getConnection()
+	5. getConnection()
-	* releaseConnection()
+	6. releaseConnection()
-	* getPooledConnection() -- see if there is a connection to reuse. if yes, return connection. if not, return null
+	7. getPooledConnection() -- see if there is a connection to reuse. if yes, return connection. if not, return null
-	* createConnection() -- connec to oracle using connection factory
+	8. createConnection() -- connec to oracle using connection factory

-BoardBean.java:
+BoardBean.java
 	* DAO for board ( forum )

-BoardQuery.java:
+BoardQuery.java
-	* DTO for board
+		1. DTO for board
-	* connects to DB automatically using constructor
+		2. connects to DB automatically using constructor
-	* boardInsert(BoardBean boardbean) -- inserts contents to DB
+		3. boardInsert(BoardBean boardbean) -- inserts contents to DB
-	* boardCount() -- counts the total number of posts
+		4. boardCount() -- counts the total number of posts
-	* getBoardList(int offset, int limit) -- return vector that contains board
+		5. getBoardList(int offset, int limit) -- return vector that contains board
-	* boardHitUp() -- increase views
+		6. boardHitUp() -- increase views
-	* boardView(int idx) -- returns the contents --- used when you want to read the post using the index of post
+		7. boardView(int idx) -- returns the contents
+		1. used when you want to read the post using the index of post
-	* passwordCheck(int idx, String pwd) -- check for passwords
+		8. passwordCheck(int idx, String pwd) -- check for passwords
-	* boardUpdate(BoardBean boardBean) -- insert the edited post to bean
+		9. boardUpdate(BoardBean boardBean) -- insert the edited post to bean
-	* boardDelete(int idx, String pwd) -- if password is correct, go ahead and delete the post
+		10. boardDelete(int idx, String pwd) -- if password is correct, go ahead and delete the post
-	* boardCount(String find, String search) -- return number of result posts
+		11. boardCount(String find, String search) -- return number of result posts
-	* getSearchList(int offset, int limit, String find, String search) -- return vector containing searched posts
+		12. getSearchList(int offset, int limit, String find, String search) -- return vector containing searched posts

-write.jsp:
+write.jsp
-	* form for forum
+		 form for forum

-write_ok.jsp:
+write_ok.jsp
-	* insert all the contents to DAO using Bean
+	1. insert all the contents to DAO using Bean
-	* redirect to list.jsp
+	2. redirect to list.jsp

 list.jsp
-	* reads all the forums
+	1. reads all the forums
-	* Pagination
+	2. Pagination
-	* Search bar
+	3. Search bar

-PagingCount.java:
+PagingCount.java
-	* counts number of posts
+	1. counts number of posts
-	* Pagination design
+	2. Pagination design
-	* Pagination manager
+	3. Pagination manager

+	*
-		* go to first page
+		1. go to first page
-		* go to last page
+		2. go to last page
-		* show 10 pages before
+		3. show 10 pages before
-		* show 10 pages after
+		4. show 10 pages after

-	* showPaging(int pagelink, String pagename, String find, String search)
+	1. showPaging(int pagelink, String pagename, String find, String search)

+	*
-		* paging design
+		1. paging design

-content.jsp:
+content.jsp
-	* show the contents of post
+	1. show the contents of post
-	* increase views
+	2. increase views
-	* edit / delete button
+	3. edit / delete button

-edit.jsp:
+edit.jsp
 	* edit page

-edit_ok.jsp:
+edit_ok.jsp
 	* check for correct passwordh
 	* in order to edit the post, user needs to enter the password

-del.jsp:
+del.jsp
 	* delete form
 	* input - password

-del_ok.jsp:
+del_ok.jsp
 	* check for correct password

-search.jsp:
+search.jsp
-	* pagination
+	1. pagination
-	* search by index, date, title, author, or views
+	2. search by index, date, title, author, or views
-	* lists corresponding posts
+	3. lists corresponding posts